-FREE SHIPPING on orders $35+
+FREE SHIPPING on ALL orders with code FREESHIP

 Welcome to our Gardener's Helpline® Frequently Asked Questions!
 This entire page is dedicated to assisting you with some of our most common inquiries.
 These questions can rage anywhere from what our online Shipping Policy is all the way to what the process of hardening off plants means.

 To make things easier, we've taken these questions and added them to five generalized categories below.
 Simply click on the text that is relevant to your inquiry and you will be automatically taken to the section of this page that covers it.

 If we haven't answered your question below then please visit our Contact Us page for further assistance.

 GMO stands for Genetically Modified Organism.
 In agriculture, this label refers to crops whose DNA has been modified using genetic engineering methods in a laboratory.
 This modification is done most often to alter the traits of a plant or to introduce new traits that it would not have naturally.
 Ferry-Morse does not carry GMO seeds.